Reading Time 1 min 24 sec

 A Black, south Asian woman who graduated from Howard University, a Historically Black University.

-A Black woman who is a member of the Alpha Kappa Alpha Sorority Inc., the first historically Black Greek-lettered sorority.
+A Black woman, who happens to be a member of the Alpha Kappa Alpha Sorority Inc. — the first historically Black Greek-lettered sorority, will become Vice President of the United States.

 While we take this time to celebrate Vice-President Elect Kamala Harris as the first, I am encouraged that she will not be the last.